Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Kerrville Texas 78029-4387

-Citizens’ Rights & Responsibilities Pertaining to Kerr County Public Records
+Citizens’ Rights & Responsibilities in Accessing Kerr County Public Records

 Because Texas public records are in the domain of the public, it is possible that access to them can infringe on the rights of citizens–especially if used in unscrupulous ways.
 However, there is also a need for citizens to access these records as a right, because they help safeguard communities and protect the integrity of the workplace.